aws-samples/rancher-on-aws-workshop/content/10-introduction/12-workshop-environment/index.en.md

 ## The Workshop Environment

 In order to successfully complete this workshop, you need to be at an official event by Rancher/AWS or complete additional steps to have the required infrastructure available to you.
-Under the hood, this workshop is built off of AWS CloudFormation Templates and everything else in done inside of Rancher Manager!
+Under the hood, this workshop is built off of AWS CloudFormation Templates and everything else in done inside of Rancher Multi-Cluster Manager!

 Please see the steps below to ensure you are successfully set up for the workshop.